 Chris Gray continued playing solo shows that summer, often re-arranging songs acoustically from his previous bands.
 Some of these included The China White’s “The Dark Child” and “Until the End“, Zyon’s “Believer” and Loveless .1.’s “Comatose” and “Sunday’s Soldiers“.
 He also covered Radiohead’s “Fake Plastic Trees“.
 He performed at C’est What again on July 12th and then at another venue in Hamilton in late July.

-Re-Define Records quickly found a new proposition for Chris Gray; they would pay for the recording and the release of his next solo album.
-This time Chris wasted no time and in mid July recorded five songs at Gatesgill Studio.
-The session was done very basically, live off the floor with only one mic, Chris Gray singing and playing and his acoustic guitar.
-This session featured yielded “Phase Out“, “Stereo“, “Race Car“, “Sunday’s Soldiers” and “The Ones“.
-At least some, possibly all, of these songs originated from the planned Loveless .1. album.
-The limited edition CD (500 copies), appropriately titled “Live @ Gatesgill“, was quickly hand-packaged into a digipak and was ready by August 1st of 2002, but Re-Define Records only started selling it on August 5th.
+Re-Define Records quickly found a new proposition for Chris Gray: they would fully finance the recording, pressing and distribution of his next solo album.
+This time, Chris wasted no time and in mid-July he recorded five songs at Gatesgill Studio.
+The session was done on the basics: live off the floor with only one mic.
+Chris Gray sang and played his acoustic guitar in single takes.
+This recording session yielded the songs “Phase Out“, “Stereo“, “Race Car“, “Sunday’s Soldiers” and “The Ones“.
+At least some, and possibly possibly all, of these songs originated from the planned Loveless .1. album.
+The limited edition CD (500 copies), appropriately titled “Live @ Gatesgill“, was quickly hand-packaged into a digipak and was ready by August 1st of 2002.
+But Re-Define Records only started selling it on August 5th.

 Chris felt terrible about not keeping his promise to Winter Recordings, two years in a row.
 In 2001 he promised that Zyon would tour Europe, then in 2002 that Loveless .1. would do the same.
 He took his vacation time from work and planned a solo two week European tour.
 Chris left on August 2nd 2002 and played at least seven shows in Europe: